opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

 Once the images are imported into the platform, they can be displayed in 2 different ways:

-* through the default Images visualization tab: an image gallery displaying all the images and their metadata
+- through the default **Images** visualization tab: an image gallery displaying all the images and their metadata, or
-* through a slideshow, which is `an Opendatasoft widget <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsSlideshow>`_ that can be added in any code area of the platform (for example, in the Custom view of the dataset or in a content page): in that case, images are displayed one by one
+- through a slideshow, which is `an Opendatasoft widget <https://help.opendatasoft.com/widgets/#/api/ods-widgets.directive:odsSlideshow>`_ you can add in any code area of the platform.
+For example, you can add it in the Custom view of the dataset or in a content page.
+In that case, images are displayed one by one.